StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

-All of the situations described above using “direct backpressure” are one-hop communication where the CPU generating the data is connected more-or-less directly to the device receiving the data.
+All of the situations described above using “direct backpressure” are one-hop communication where the CPU generating the data is connected more-or-less directly to the device consuming the data.
-In these cases it is relatively simple for the receiving device to exert backpressure to influence the rate at which the CPU sends data.
+In these cases it is relatively simple for the receiving device to exert direct backpressure to influence the rate at which the CPU sends data.

 When we introduce multi-hop networking, the situation becomes more complicated.